Rjrtgarcia/ConsultEaseFinV/faculty_desk_unit/README.md

 ### BLE Issues

-The faculty desk unit is configured to always report as connected, but if you want to connect a real BLE client:
+The faculty desk unit uses MAC address-based detection:
-- Make sure the BLE client (keychain) is powered on
+- Make sure the faculty member's BLE device (smartphone, smartwatch, etc.) is powered on
-- Make sure the BLE client is within range of the ESP32
+- Make sure the device is within range of the ESP32 (adjust `BLE_RSSI_THRESHOLD` if needed)
-- Check the serial output for BLE-related messages
+- Check the serial output for BLE scanning messages
-- Note that disconnecting a real BLE client will not change the faculty status (it will remain "Available")
+- Verify the faculty member's device MAC address is correctly added to the `FACULTY_MAC_ADDRESSES` array
+- The device will be detected even if it's not actively advertising (passive scanning)

 ### Display Issues